 Learn to Tell Better Data Stories

 No matter what data story you’re telling, the key is to make sure your story is credible, interesting, and delivered effectively.
-To help you do that:
+For more tips to do that…

-- Find out how to craft an effective data narrative.
+- Learn how to craft an effective data narrative.

 - Follow best practices to design effective charts and graphs.

-If you still need a little help with your data storytelling, we’d love to turn your numbers into fresh, new stories.
+And if you still need a little help with your data storytelling, holler at us.
+We’d love to turn your numbers into fresh, new stories.